-Bacon Recipe: How to Bake Bacon
+Bacon Recipe: How to Make Bacon in the Oven

 This post may contain affiliate links.
 Please read my disclosure policy.

 Follow my easy Bacon Recipe to learn how to cook bacon in the oven with aluminum foil!
 Whether you have a rack or not, cooking thick bacon in the oven is easier and less messy than pan frying!
+You’ll have delicious bacon in no time, without the mess!

 Titled Image: How to Bake Bacon